Avalander/strawberry-alarm/journal/day-01.md

 With this project I want to explore whether functional reactive programming can be successfully used in games.
 I intend to capture the user input and time effects into streams, apply map-reduce to these streams to generate the game state, and finally render that game state to the screen.

 I will be happy if I can deliver something playable by the end of the week.
-Unfortunately, this week I'm back to work after vacation and I've got a few social commitements that I must honour, so I expect to be able to dedicate only about twelve hours more to the project.
+Unfortunately, this week I'm back to work after vacation and I've got a few social commitments that I must honour, so I expect to be able to dedicate only about twelve hours more to the project.

 So far, I have managed to put together a parallax background and the walking animation for the hero sprite.